szaboge/currency-converter-app/README.md

 # Currency Converter

-A little a single page application, which was written in Angular 6 with an external API.
+A little single page application, which was written in Angular 6 with an external API.

 ## Note